 Fighting or supporting terrorists?

-While Russia's involvement in Afghanistan ostensibly aims to beat back the "Islamic State of Iraq and Syria" (ISIS) Khorasan branch and other extremist groups, Afghan officials say Russia's support of the Taliban is hypocrisy.
+While Russia's involvement in Afghanistan ostensibly aims to beat back the "Islamic State" (IS) Khorasan branch and other extremist groups, Afghan officials say Russia's support of the Taliban is hypocrisy.

-"The Russians say the purpose of their relationship with Taliban is to fight against ISIS.
-In reality, however, this is not a fight against ISIS, but just [support for] another terrorist group," said Helay Irshad, a member of parliament representing the Kochi minority.
+"The Russians say the purpose of their relationship with Taliban is to fight against IS.
+In reality, however, this is not a fight against IS but just [support for] another terrorist group," said Helay Irshad, a member of parliament representing the Kochi minority.